-I was born and raised in Kyoto, an ancient city of Japan.
-According to my mother, delivering me was extremely hard; in fact, she had to suffer almost three full nights without using any anesthetic!
-Why did it take so much time?
-Because I did not make the umbilical cord long enough to get out!
-Yes, it somehow shows my personality clearly: optimist.
+About me: I grew up in Kyoto, an ancient city in Japan.
+According to my mother, my birth was extremely difficult for her.
+In fact, she had to suffer almost three full nights without using any anesthetic!
+It took so much time because I did not make the umbilical cord long enough to get out!
+This was a clear display of my personality at an early age: a determined optimist.

 Looking back to my childhood, I was slow at learning.
-Some people are good at memorizing formulas quickly and apply without having deep understanding, but I am not.
-My grade for math was not great at all; however, I had strongly believed (without specific reason) that math is the one to make a peaceful world.
+Some people are good at memorizing formulas quickly and can apply them without having a deep understanding, but I am not.
+My grade for math was not great at all.
+However, I still believed that math could make the world a better place, so I persevered.

-I received my B.A from the Ritsumeikan University in 1993 and my DSc (Doctor of Science, which is officially proved as equivalent to PhD in U.S.) from the Nara Women's University in 1998.
+I received my DSc (Doctor of Science, which is officially proved as equivalent to PhD in U.S.) from the Nara Women's University in 1998.
 Getting a DSc must have been a great surprise for my parents.
 Let me introduce the Nara Women's university briefly.
 In Japan, there are 99 national universities, but this university and Ochanomizu University, located in Tokyo, are the only two national universities that accept female students only.
 These two universities rank among the leading Japanese institutions of women's higher education with their first rate academic level.

 More about me?